There are over 250 types of bee in the UK only one of which is a honey bee (Apis Mellifera)

 Beedentify is designed to help you work out what type of bees or wasps you have in your home or garden, and provide you with information on what can be done about them if they are causing you a problem.
 Click on the link to the right to visit Beedentify.

-If the swarm is in the Midlothian Area phone Helen Nelson on: 07470023153 or Loraine Aitken on: 07595913206 if you are unable to contact Helen or Lorraine you can email Newbattle Bees
+If the swarm is in the Midlothian Area phone Ian Evans on: 07516513770 or Loraine Aitken on: 07595913206 if you are unable to contact Ian or Lorraine you can email swarmpatrol

 If the swarm is in another area contact details for the closest Beekeepers Association to you can be found by clicking on the link below